sanderele1/dat500-sansar-v2/README.md

 We immediately knew we probably needed some form of fuzzy index, to allow for mutations and errors in the DNA samples.
 We already knew about the concept of LSH, and as it seemed fun, and fit our specific problem perfectly (fuzzy index), we decided to go for it.

+## Why HBase (database)

+We needed a database which could provide fast random reads with a key, and fast writes and appends to a key.
+The database also needed to scale well horizontally.
+The database should be able to handle reasonable amounts of data, compared to the memory on each node.
+(As the sliding window indexing stores `length(reference_genome) * window_size` bases + metadata in the database).
+If we assume we could store the entire index in the memory of each node, ram-based databases such as Redis become much more viable.
+But we assumed that we could not (for better horisontal scaling).

+Datasketch (the LSH library we chose) supports Redis (non-cluster mode, ie: single node), Cassandra, and MongoDB (beta, with asyncio).

+Our professor reccomended HBase, and we thought it looked fun, so we decided to give it a try.
+It does everything we need (scales horizontally, can do random reads with keys, and insertions), and it even runs on HDFS.
+As datasketch does not support HBase out of the box, we made our own limited adapter.
+You can read about that in: [`hbase_insert.py` - Hadoop](#hbase_insertpy---hadoop), and check out `hbase_connector.py - HBase thrift2 connector & datasketch hbase bindings ` under [Support files](#support-files).

 [^1]: [`GenASM paper, Introduction,  page 1 - https://doi.org/10.48550/arXiv.2009.07692`](https://doi.org/10.48550/arXiv.2009.07692)